safinal/compositional-image-retrieval/README.md

 ### 1. **DistilBERT Language Model for Object Identification from Query Text**
 We wanted to have a model that can identify the objects in the query text that will be added and removed from the query image, directly influencing the target image.

 To create a dataset for our task, we utilized free versions of LLMs such as *Gemini, GPT, and Claude*.
 These models generated 635 unique templates resembling the Query Text, available in the `prompt_templates.json` file.
 Using predefined objects, we expanded these templates into 15 variations each, resulting in a dataset of 9,525 instances.
-This dataset was the foundation for training our BERT-based model, described in the next section.

 Then we fine-tuned the [DistilBERT](https://arxiv.org/abs/1910.01108) language model on the curated dataset.
 The model classifies tokens in the query text into three categories:
 - **Positive (pos):** Objects to be added to the query image.